alfonsobries/vue-tailwind-docs/content/datepicker.md

 When the value of a component with the `range` setting changes, you should consider that the input value will be handled differently if the `multiple` prop is set or not:

-This is how the component handle the value:
+This is how the component handles the value:

 - The `v-model` of the component will be an array with 2 formatted dates.
 - It will create a hidden input with the formatted dates separated by comma o whatever value used in the `conjunction` prop.